WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 ### Library Item Authors -> Contacts

 Library Item authors have only a `drupal_full_name` field.
-They should be processed and merged in to the Contacts as follows.
+They should be processed and merged into the Contacts as follows.

 1. use a script to separate the author names into `given_name` and `family_name` fields
 2. use a script to merge only **new** authors into the existing spreadsheet by ignoring existing `drupal_author_id`s